aks2203/deep-thinking/README.md

 This command will train and save a model.
 For more examples see the [launch](launch) directory, where we have left several files corresponding to our main experiments.

 The optional commandline argument `problem.train_data=<N>` determines the data to be used for training.
 Here, `N` is an integer that corresponds to `N`-bit strings for prefix sums, `N` x `N` mazes, and indices [0, `N`] for chess data.
 Additionally, the flag `problem.test_data=<N>` determines the data to be used for testing.
 For chess puzzles, the test data flag differs slightly from train data. `problem.test_data=<N>` instead corresponds to indices [`N`-100K, `N`].
 The other problem domains use the same nomenclature for training/testing.
-Also, the flag `problem.model.test_iterations` allows you to pass a list of iterations to use for testing, i.e. at which to save the accuracy.
+Also, the flags `problem.model.test_iterations.low` and `problem.model.test_iterations.high` allow you to pass a range of iterations to use for testing, i.e. at which to save the accuracy.
 More information about the structure of other command line arguments can be found in the config files.

 ## Saving Protocol (during training)